Mwotlap language: Classification

-Mwotlap belongs to the Austronesian language family, which includes more than 1,200 languages.
-Inside its family, Mwotlap is an Oceanic language, descending from the hypothetical common ancestor of all Oceanic languages, Proto-Oceanic.
-More specifically, it is a Southern Oceanic language.
+Mwotlap belongs to the Torres–Banks linkage within Southern Oceanic, one of the subgroups of the Oceanic family, itself part of the larger Austronesian phylum.

 History

 Robert Henry Codrington, an Anglican priest who studied Melanesian societies, first described Mwotlap in 1885.
-While focusing mainly on Mota, Codrington dedicated twelve pages of his work The Melanesian Languages to the "motlav" language.
-Despite being very short, this description can be used to show several changes that occurred in Mwotlap during the 20th century, such as the change of r to y.
+While focusing mainly on Mota, Codrington dedicated twelve pages of his work The Melanesian Languages to the "Motlav" language.
+Despite being very short, this description can be used to show several changes that occurred in Mwotlap during the 20th century, such as the change of r to y (a process demonstrated already in the loanword Epyaem 'Abraham').
 Furthermore, Codrington described Volow, a language closely related to Mwotlap (sometimes even considered a dialect of Mwotlap).
-Volow, almost extinct today, was spoken in the east of Mota Lava, in the area of Aplow.
+Volow, which is extinct today, was spoken in the east of Mota Lava, in the area of Aplow.

 Phonology

 Because Mwotlap has been passed down by oral tradition, it has no official writing system.
 This article uses the orthography devised by linguist Alexandre François, based on the Latin alphabet.